-3.1.3 Health and Safety Plan Development
+2.2 Health and Safety Plan Development

-The April 2010 Site Health and Safety Plan (HASP) for Brownfield Cleanup Program (Appendix A), prepared in accordance with the requirements of 40 CFR 300.150 of the NCP and 29 CFR 1910.120 and previously approved by the NYSDEC for Business Park investigation work, will be used for the IRM activities described herein.
+The July 2013 Site Health and Safety Plan (HASP) for BCP Sites (Appendix A), prepared in accordance with the requirements of 40 CFR 300.150 of the NCP and 29 CFR 1910.120 and previously approved by the NYSDEC for Business Park investigation work, will be used for the SRA activities described herein.
 TurnKey will be responsible for site control and for the health and safety of its authorized site workers.
-All contractors and other parties involved in onsite construction will be required to develop a HASP as or more stringent than TurnKey's HASP.
-The HASP will be subject to revision, as necessary, based on new information that is discovered during the IRM.
+The HASP will be subject to revision, as necessary, based on new information that is discovered during the SRA.